CalebBrett/Connect4/README.md

 # Connect4
-A game of connect 4 I made in 45 minutes
+A game of connect 4 I made in 45 minutes.